 The Label for units field defines the text used to describe the units of the scale bar, eg

 km.
 This should be matched to reflect the multiplier above.

 Press Customize next to Number format to have control over all the formatting properties for the numbers in the scale bar, including thousand separators, decimal places, scientific notation, etc. (see Number Formatting for more details).
 Very useful in the case of making maps for audiences outside of the current QGIS locale, or when you would like to vary the style from the locale defaults (e.g. adding thousands separators when the locale default is to hide them).

 The Segments group of the scale bar Item Properties panel provides the functionalities to configure the number and size of segments and subdivisions (see Fig. 21.36):

 You can define the number of Segments that will be drawn at the left and right sides of the

 number of subdivisions of a unique segment on the Left side

 number of segments on the Right side

-You can set how long a segment will be (Fixed width), or limit the scale bar size in
+Set how long a segment will be in your scale bar units (Fixed width)

 mmwith Fit segment width option.
-In the latter case, each time the map scale changes, the scale bar is resized (and its label updated) to fit the range set.
+In the latter case, each time the map scale changes, the scale bar is resized (and its label updated) to fit between the upper and lower range set.